In this analysis, we will reproduce a study carried out by Michaela M. Martis et al. in 2017 with OmicsBox.

 7. Enrichment Analysis – Fisher’s Exact Test

 Enrichment analysis was performed with OmicsBox (Functional Analysis > Enrichment Analysis (Fisher’s Exact Test)).
 The up-regulated genes analysis showed no results after the enrichment, but we found an interesting overrepresented function within down-regulated genes.
 The glucuronate metabolism was overrepresented because of the importance of the UDP-glucuronosyltransferase (UGT) enzyme.
 This enzyme catalyzes the glucuronidation reaction, involving the addition of glucuronic acid to some xenobiotics.
 It is an important pathway for the elimination of the most frequent drugs.
+This excretion pathway seems to be down-regulated in flubendazole-treated organisms. |

-Enrichment results:
+Enrichment results: |

 8. Candidate Transcripts Tesponsible for Anthelmintic Resistance: b-tubulin Phylogenetic Analysis